Nebukam/mkfont/docs/_sources/guides/assets-prep.md

 # Glyph Boundaries

-One of the pillar of MkFont when it comes to [Glyph Transformations]({{ '/docs/views/foldout-transforms' | relative_url }}) is its reliance on user-defined glyph boundaries prior to their use inside MkFont.
+One of the pillar of MkFont when it comes to {% include lk id='Glyph transformations' %} is its reliance on user-defined glyph boundaries prior to their use inside MkFont.
 Basically you operate transformations based on something that doesn't have to be the glyph shape.
 There are only two ways I can know about the relation of your path to the typographic space :
 1. The SVG `viewBox`